aakash91762/githubpracticefinal/README.md

 A standfors added.
 step2: for indexing to add file(git add 'text.html') or (git add . ) to add all changes.
 M stands for modified.
-if file is modified u can run command to check difference(git diff) step 3: to add all code write command (git push) Branching
+to commit changes=git commit -m "commit is performed" if file is modified u can run command to check difference(git diff) step 3: to add all code write command (git push) Branching